“School scenes or slapdash sightseeing

 “Damn,” she flared, leaning on the horn, railing at a slow rolling trolley that, along with an opposing inbound streetcar, was all but blocking our way.
 “The shlubs, they’re bulging with tourists, and creep along like they own the place.”

 “Uh-huh,” I was too taken with the anachronistic cable car itself to start complaining.
-Bell clanging, waving riders strap clenching and hanging off the sides: The trolley swayed and bucked slowly along, a Hupmobile on a freeway, an icebox alongside the frost-free.
+Bell clanging, waving riders strap clenching and hanging off the sides: The trolley swayed and bucked slowly along, a Hupmobile on a freeway.
 That it still existed at all was miraculous; that it still actually functioned absurd.
 “Well, I for one could climb aboard.
 I mean, how can you get pissed at a museum piece like this?”

 “Antique, shmantique, hold on tight.”
 She shot around the trolley through a sliver of wiggle room between it and the inbounder.
 “We’ll hit Lombard later…there’s lots of other crooked stuff to see going on here”